dakom/libhdate-go/README.md

 While all the functions from libhdate are there and ported over, they are not exported unless really intended to be used outside the package

-There are a few additions (in [extra.go](libhdate/extra.go)) to make usability clearer and easier
+There are a few additions (in [extra.go](libhdate/extra.go)) to make things clearer and easier, and a couple usage differences (see below)

 ## Usage

+In general:

+1. Use HDateExtended{}
+2. Set the date (via Gregorian or Hebrew or Go's time.Time)
+3. Set .Diaspora (default is false)
+4. Run Calculate()
-In general, use HDateExtended{}, run Calculate() and then grab properties or generated strings from there.
+5. Grab properties or generated strings from there.

 See [extra.go](libhdate/extra.go) and the bottom half of [julian.go](libhdate/julian.go) for most of the useful exported properties/methods.
 Here's an example:

 ```
 package main